Île d'Orléans: Economy

 Also for years there has been a strong movement of the inhabitants of city of Quebec, who own second homes around the periphery of the island of Orleans.

 Notable people

 Félix Leclerc is buried in Saint-Pierre.
-There is the Espace Félix Leclerc, today a museum and performance hall, in his honor.
+There is the Espace Félix Leclerc, today a museum and performance hall, in his honour.

 In art and culture

 Several chansonniers have made reference to Île d'Orléans in their songs, in particular: